We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cystic acne is the most severe form and affects far fewer people.

-In 2009, the Centers for Disease Control and Prevention (CDC) found that acne was the top reason people gave for visiting a dermatologist.
+In 2009, the Centers for Disease Control and Prevention (CDC) found that acne was the

 Fast facts on cystic acne